 The reality is that it is not as simple as it appears, so I will start with the fundamentals.

 One of the most common misconceptions about Montessori education is that children are left to their own devices in order to educate themselves.

-Even though some of it is true, it is not the whole truth, and as a result, it tends to give people the wrong impression.
+Even though some of it is true, it is not the whole truth.
+As a result, it tends to give people the wrong impression.